Mishravaibhav0032/CST8913/Lab-10/landing_zone_analysis.md

 ## 1. Definition of a Cloud Landing Zone

-A **Cloud Landing Zone** is a secure, in-place, and customizable cloud environment that is designed to host workloads and applications in a cloud platform.
-A Cloud Landing Zone provides the primary building blocks that consist of networking, identity and access management (IAM), governance, security, and resource organization necessary in providing conformity and compliance to applications when moving to the cloud.
+A **Cloud Landing Zone** is an in-place, secure, and tunable cloud environment that will host workloads and applications in a cloud platform.
+A Cloud Landing Zone is the foundational building blocks that shape of networking, IAM, governance, security, and resource organization required in the process of providing applications conformity and compliance when migrating to the cloud.

 ### Application to Cloud Migration
  By ensuring that the cloud environment follows enterprise standards and best practices from the beginning, a landing zone serves to **simplify the migration** process.
 It enables enterprises to swiftly and safely deploy workloads, prevents common configuration problems, and upholds control.